Andy-J-marshall/Nasa-App/README.md

 The website will then be running on http://localhost:3000

 ## Testing
-There are a sample selection of unit tests and UI integration tests.
-The integration tests use Cypress.
+There are a sample selection of unit, API integration and UI tests.
+The UI tests use Cypress.
 These test the full end to end flow as well as using mocked responses from the API.
 * `npm run unit-tests`
 * `npm run integration-tests`
+* `npm run ui-tests`

 ## Troubleshooting
-Below are some common troubleshooting steps:
+Below are some troubleshooting steps:
-* Ensure both the UI and API are running before running the UI tests
+* Ensure the app is running before using `npm run integration-tests` or `npm run ui-tests`
-* Make sure Docker is installed and running, and that is has been allocated enough resources
+* Make sure Docker is installed and running and has been allocated enough resources
 * Make sure you have entered your API_KEY in the .env file
 * After quitting the app, check that Docker has automatically cleared up the containers (`docker ps`).
 If not then manually stop them (`docker stop [containerId]`)